MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 Helpful resources
 -----------------

-- we used this manual to understand more deeply the regexp syntaxe used by ocamllex
+- We used this manual to understand more deeply the regexp syntaxe used by ocamllex

   https://caml.inria.fr/pub/old_caml_site/ocaml/htmlman/manual026.html

-- We also looked into some other ressources, but the bug usually ended up to be a typo.

 ===============